ccnmtl/compiled/content/articles/making-the-map.md

 ## Big Ideas
 We're continuing to iterate on our mapping applications and have some big ideas on where to go next.
-One big idea that we haven’t realized yet for both Footprints and _Writ Large_.
-We’d like to add the ability to “play” our locations over time.
+One big idea that we haven’t realized yet for both Footprints and _Writ Large_ is the ability to “play” our locations over time.
 Something like what [TimeMapper](http://timemapper.okfnlabs.org/) does but with a greater focus on the map rather than the accompanying details.